Skitsouprenup/me-blog-html-css-js-php/README.md

 # Me Blog: Blog Manager For Bloggers
-A Simple and responsive Blog Management App created using HTML5, CSS3, Javascript and PHP.
+A Simple and responsive Blog Management App created using HTML5, CSS3, Javascript, MySQL and PHP.
 This project doesn't use any frameworks.

 Click this [link](https://youtu.be/SU_k3zqWv80) to view the quick demo of this project.